bunesk/svs/src/models/README.md

 For the database connection including the models the node package [Sequelize](https://sequelize.org/) is used.
 Every model must inherit from `../database/Model.js` which extends the functionality of the [sequelize model](https://sequelize.org/docs/v6/core-concepts/model-basics/) by adding an automatically generated integer primary key field `id`.
-It also activates the paranoid mode where items can be just soft-deleted.

 ```ts
 import Model from '../database/Model.js';